Confessions on a Dance Floor: Legacy

 Madonna performing lead single "Hung Up" on the Confessions Tour.
 The song earned her a place in the Guinness Book of World Records.

-Mike Nied from Idolator praised Confessions on a Dance Floor as one of the most influential pop albums of the decade and dubbed Madonna as a "timeless trendsetter" and "creative genius".
+Mike Nied from Idolator praised Confessions on a Dance Floor as one of the most influential pop albums of the decade and dubbed Madonna a "timeless trendsetter" and "creative genius".
 According to Michael Arceneaux from NBC News, it is "arguably her last great, impactful album; it's the last time she still felt truly forward-thinking, even if it looked back sonically."
 In 2015, David Hutchison of Attitude said Confessions on the Dancefloor was arguably the last time Madonna received near-universal acclaim for a body of work, believing her subsequent releases have gradually earned poorer reception from music critics.
-Christopher Rosa from VH1 called it her "best album to date" and explained that is a "near-perfect pop record" and "her most natural reinvention".
-It was ranked as the third best dance album of all-time by Vice magazine—the highest peak by a female performer.
-The magazine staff commented: "This is the album all her subsequent albums is compared to; for its enduring relevance and how it redefined Madonna as an artist, it should be".
-Author Sancho Xavi from El País noted that the album started the disco revival during the 21st century and popularized the revivals concept of others musical genres during the first decade.
+Christopher Rosa from VH1 called it her "best album to date" and explained that it is a "near-perfect pop record" and "her most natural reinvention".
+It was ranked as the third best dance album of all time by Vice magazine—the highest peak by a female performer.
+The magazine staff commented: "This is the album all her subsequent albums are compared to; for its enduring relevance and how it redefined Madonna as an artist, it should be".
+Author Sancho Xavi from El País noted that the album started the disco revival during the 21st century and popularized revival concepts in other musical genres during the first decade.

 Justin Myers from the UK Official Charts Company commented: "An 'imperial phase' is when a pop star is at the pinnacle of their career, shifting stacks of records, having big hits, selling out arenas, owning the radio and being generally unavoidable and untouchable.
 Many pop acts barely manage one.
 Thanks to this album, Madonna claimed her third.
 How many popstars can honestly say that?"
 Calling her the "Mother of Reinvention", Jim Schembri from The Age wrote a detailed article of Madonna's impact with Confessions on a Dance Floor: